 From our study and experience of the available technology, we have considered almost all touring bike options available on the market.
 Below we have put together a list of topics you should be considering when purchasing a touring bike of any make.

-Your World Randonneur doesn’t require a manual to be used but we’re fans of information and learning so want to share ours with you.
-Read up on some finer details of VWR bikes here.
+Your Vivente Bike doesn’t require a manual to be used but we’re fans of information and learning so want to share ours with you.
+Read up on some finer details of Vivente bikes here.

-Most Vivente models are fitted with hydraulic disc brakes as they offer superior braking performance, control and durability and can be maintained and repaired in even the most rugged environments.
+We have fitted all Vivente touring bikes with hydraulic disc brakes as they offer superior braking performance, control and durability and can be maintained and repaired in even the most rugged environments.
 But what other options are there and why did we decide on hydraulics?

-Our wheels hold us up and roll us over the surface.
+Our bicycle wheels hold us up and roll us over the surface.
 They take the initial impact from the road and are designed to absorb much of the shock.
-Special spokes, rims and tyres are made for loaded bikes wanting to travel basically anywhere and everywhere.
-The strength of the rims is especially important because damaging one would be an extreme inconvenience on a touring bike.
+Special spokes, rims and tyres are made for loaded bikes expecting to travel basically anywhere.
+Strength is especially important because damaging any of them could be an extreme inconvenience if you are travelling.

 The frame and forks are the heart of your bike and the most important part of it.
 Bike frames are mostly designed for general use which doesn’t include loaded, open-road touring.
-What specific things should be factored into frame and fork design for a long distance bike?
+What specific things should we factor into frame and fork design for a long distance bike?